 When you’re starting a travel blog, you need to have some clarity on what your end goal is.
 Is your blog a simple medium of self-expression or do you wish to capitalize upon its monetary potential?

 In most cases, the answer is a weird mix of both.
 The key is to think carefully about what your primary goal is and approach the act of blogging the same way.
 If you’re blogging as a hobbyist, your selling point, strategy, and parameters of success would be different.
 If you’re doing it to augment your income, these criteria would be different again.

-Once you are sure of your motivations and commitment to travel blogging, the task of launching the blog begins.
+OK so, once you are sure of your motivations and commitment to travel blogging, the task of launching the blog begins.
 This phase of blog initiation is potentially challenging for some and fun for others.
 It may even seem tedious if you are not tech-savvy.
 But once the blog is up and running, you’ll probably be well-primed for the journey that lies ahead and you will also have a leg up in many situations where you can help others set up websites.

 1) The theme and USP of your blog

 If you want to succeed, your blog should have its own story; why it exists, what purpose it seeks to serve, and who its audience is.
 All of this needs to be preserved and propagated in each post of your blog.

 It is important to have a thematic cohesiveness to your blogging enterprise.
 For instance, you could cover specific types of travel experiences such as cruises or road-tripping, or a particular niche of tourism such as cultural centers or natural wonders.